3mdeb/blog.3mdeb.com/source/_posts/2016-03-12-netcat-how-to-transfer-files-without-scp-or-ftp.markdown

 tools, file transfer applications (like scp, ftp or even tftp) or communication clients like ssh.
 I had to deploy some firmware files to the system without modifying it.
 This was i386 machine.
-Of course I could compile something and add this software usb stick, but what if I would not have direct access to hardware ?
+Of course I could compile something and add this software using usb stick or other stoarge, but what if I would not have direct access to hardware ?
+Also for development and testing purposes it would be much easier to use network transfer, then running with usb stick.

 When looking for answer I found [this](http://stackoverflow.com/questions/17797758/using-nc-to-transfer-large-file).
-I heard before about netcat, but now first time saw how it can be used as file transfer application.
+I heard before about netcat, but more in context of debugging then using it as file transfer application.
 Luckily `nc` as very small tool is in almost all distributions and it was also available in my small custom distro.